hyperledger-labs/minifabric/docs/RunningOnArm.md

 ### CLI Container

-Make sure jq (https://stedolan.github.io/jq/) is installed inside the minifabric cli container, the command <code>minifab stats</code> uses jq to retrieve the HTTP status code from the JSON response of the running containers. <code>minifab stats</code> is also invoked by <code>minifab up</code> and without the JSON repsonse with a OK feedback, the process exits.
+Make sure jq (https://stedolan.github.io/jq/) is installed inside the minifabric cli container, the command <code>minifab stats</code> uses jq to retrieve the HTTP status code from the JSON response of the running containers. <code>minifab stats</code> is also invoked by <code>minifab up</code> and without the JSON response containing the OK feedback, the process exits.

 ### Chaincode Containers